chawintee/html-refresher/README.md

     - `<title>My First Web Page</title>`
         - content that would like to show in top tab
     - `<link ${attribute} >`
-        - link content out file to show in file
+        - link content out file to show in file (resource of webpage)
         - `rel`
             - rel is descript what you link
             - `icon`